 Face-to-face and Telehealth consultations Fees:

 - For a standard visit

-- Children, pensioners and health-care card holders will be bulk-billed for face-to-face visits conducted between 9am and 4pm on weekdays.
+- Children, pensioners and health-care card holders will be bulk-billed for face-to-face consultations conducted between 9am and 3:40pm on weekdays.
 Outside those hours, a discounted fee applies:

 For other adults a standard visit costs $82.00.
 Medicare will rebate $38.75 leaving a gap of $43.25.
 After 8pm both the fee and rebate are about $12 higher so the out-of-pocket cost is almost the same.

 Because children are ill very often, and it can be difficult for parents to distinguish serious illnesses from minor ones, we bulk-bill children aged 15 and under for weekday consultations between 9 am and 4 pm.
-A discounted fee applies before 9.00am and from 4pm weekdays and on weekends and public holidays.
+A discounted fee applies before 9.00am or from 4pm weekdays and all day on weekends and public holidays.

 A fee applies at all times for procedures such as stitches, plasters, removal of foreign bodies etc.

-Different fees apply for very brief visits, more complicated ones and for procedures such as removing moles.
+Different fees apply for very brief visits, more complicated or longer ones and for procedures such as removing moles.
 A fee list for the commonest items is on display near the front desk.

 On weekends, and for home visits or out of hours services and calls, a fee is charged to all patients, though at a reduced rate for pensioners.